Understanding Psoriasis From a Traditional Chinese Medicine Perspective

 Classification of psoriasis according to Traditional Chinese Medicine

 Psoriasis is commonly classified into three main syndromes namely Blood Heat, Blood Dryness and Blood Stasis.

 - Blood Heat Syndrome.
-Patients in this category usually present with an acute eruption of numerous bright, active , red lesions that can spread quickly and have an irregular and gutttate pattern.
-Patients often complaint of intense itch.
+Patients in this category usually present with an acute eruption of numerous bright, active, red lesions that can spread quickly and have an irregular and guttate pattern.
+Patients often complain of intense itch.
 Looking at the Western conventional classification, Blood Heat Syndrome most closely resembles that of guttate psoriasis which can occur after a bacterial infection.

 - Blood Stasis Syndrome.
 Patients in this category have a chronic condition with clearance and relapse of skin lesions.
 The lesions are asymmetrically distributed throughout the body.
 Psoriatic plaques can vary in size and thickness, and most lesions have dull red colors.
 Blood Stasis Syndrome does not have a clear counterpart in western classification.